6 Tips to Make Hardwood Floor Installation a Success

 4. Pick the Best Time to Install

-If you are building a new home or doing major remodeling, be sure to leave the installation of your hardwood floor until the construction is almost done.
+If you are building a new home or doing major remodeling, be sure to leave your hardwood floor installation until the construction is almost done.
 Processes such as plumbing or cement work, which involve the use of water, put the flooring at risk.

 5. Prepare the Surface

 Prepare a dry, flat surface on which to lay the floor -- raised plywood subflooring is the traditional method, but it could also be a fully cured, moisture-proofed slab of concrete if installation will be performed via the glue down or floating system.

 The new wood flooring can also be installed on top of your current floor, although this does present 2 potential problems: a) the existing flooring must be level, clean, and structurally in good shape and b) this method raises the floor level somewhat so that it will not be even with flooring in adjacent rooms.